 Pickled eggs are exactly what you’d expect.
 After popping peeled boiled eggs into a jar, you create a brine with salt and vinegar that you pour over the eggs.
 Add a lid, and eggs are kept in the refrigerator where they have to sit for 2-3 weeks to allow the pickle flavor to penetrate.

 Fermented eggs are actually fermented (meaning they contain good active bacteria groups) and don’t require the addition of vinegar.
 All you need are peeled boiled eggs, salt, water, herbs for flavoring and presto!

 From there, just leave your jar of eggs at room temperature for 5-7 days and good bacteria will do the rest.
 Once things begin to smell lightly fermented, the jar should be refrigerated to slow the fermenting process.

 And the eggs can be eaten at your leisure.

 To make this recipe, you’ll need to ensure you have the following items on hand!

 - a stockpot large enough to hold 1 dozen eggs

-- quart (litre) small-mouth jar
+- quart (litre) wide-mouth jar

-- a plastic lid (like these ones HERE)
+- a plastic lid for storage

 - filtered water